Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/NagiosOrIcinga.rst

 Server Room Monitoring with Nagios or Icinga
 ============================================

-TODO: Top right is broken here, since there are no sections

 `Icinga <https://www.icinga.org/>`__ and `Nagios <http://www.nagios.org/>`__
 are computer system monitoring tools.
 Icinga is a fork of Nagios and is said to be backward compatible to Nagios.
 In the following examples we are